LuizGustavoD/LuizGustavoD/README.md

 - 👋 Hi, I’m @LuizGustavoD
-- 👀 I’m interested in learn about coding
+- 👀 I’m interested in be the best.
-- 🌱 I’m currently learning c++, html.
+- 🌱 I’m currently learning HTML, CSS, Python.

 <!---
 LuizGustavoD/LuizGustavoD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.